tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 Caine cleared his throat.
 “Well.
 I can’t say anything for beating them, but I know how to get out the self-destruct.”

-“What the fuck?”
-Some boy let out an incredulous laugh, and I resisted against a hiss.
+“Wait, for real?
+You got that thing out?”
+Some boy let out an incredulous laugh, and she resisted against a hiss.

-Roman's laugh drove me crazy.
+Roman's laugh drove her crazy.

+Like a fucking hyena, she thought.

 Caine held up the drill.
 “From what I know, this thing is like… a root.
 A digital root they put inside our head—- which they program.
 But…”